lettercms/lettercms/.github/CONTRIBUTING.md

 ## Pull Request Guidelines

 - `main` and `production` are protected branches.
-All development should be done in dedicated branches. **Do not submit PRs against the `main` or `production` branches.**
+All development should be done in dedicated branches. **Do not submit PRs against the `production` branch.**

 - `production` branch is latest stable deploymet.

 - `main` branch is the staging branch.
-All changes introduced here, will be used to tests new changes in an production env with real users.
+All changes introduced here, will be used to tests new changes in an production env with real users and split testing.

-- Checkout a topic branch from `main`, and merge back against that branch.

-- Don't use `/` i branch names, because CI system will create preview deployments with branch name.
-Example: `feat-split-testing`
+- Create a new branch out of the `main` branch.
+We follow the convention `[type/scope]`.
+For example `fix/accordion-hook` or `docs/menu-typo`. `type` can be either `docs`, `fix`, `feat`, `build`, or any other conventional commit type. `scope` is just a short id that describes the scope of work.

 - It's OK to have multiple small commits as you work on the PR - GitHub will automatically squash it before merging.

 - If adding a new feature:
   - Add accompanying test case.
   - Provide a convincing reason to add this feature.
 Ideally, you should open a suggestion issue first and have it approved before working on it.
+  - Provide a live preview demo URL to helps with the review process.

 - If fixing bug:
   - If you are resolving a special issue, add `(fix #xxxx[,#xxxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `update entities encoding/decoding (fix #3899)`.
   - Provide a detailed description of the bug in the PR.
 Live demo preferred.
   - Add appropriate test coverage if applicable.

-**Note:** Every pull request will create a preview deployment with the estructure `lettercms-<env name>-<branch name>.vercel.app`.
-For example, the `main` branch will be deployed on `lettercms-dashboard-main.vercel.app`, `lettercms-client-main.vercel.app` and `lettercms-api-main.vercel.app`

 ## Development Setup